Lorian History, Family Crest & Coats of Arms

 Another 43 words (3 lines of text) are included under the topic Early Lorian Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lorian family to the New World and Oceana
+Migration of the Lorian family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Lorian or a variant listed above were: Thomas Loring, his wife and two sons who arrived in Dorchester, MA in 1634; Robert Loring, who came to Virginia in 1664; James Loring, who settled in Virginia in 1682.